BELOW ARE THE GUIDELINES FOR THIS YEAR'S LITERARY CONTESTS:

 SIMULTANEOUS SUBMISSION: Entries may be under consideration elsewhere, but CRAB ORCHARD REVIEW must be informed immediately if a submission is accepted for publication.
 Entry fees will not be refunded for submissions withdrawn by the author.

-Poetry entries should consist of one poem up to five pages in length (this is a change in the entry instructions from last year).
+Poetry entries should consist of one poem up to five pages in length.

 Prose entry length: up to 6000 words for fiction and up to 6500 words for literary nonfiction.